 Jägermeister is an herbal, bitter liqueur from Germany made of a secret blend of over 50 herbs, fruits, and spices.
-It is a popular spirit and one that you will be able to find in almost any bar and liquor store you walk into.
+It is a popular spirit that is easy to spot in any bar and liquor store you walk into.

 01 of 12

-The surfer on acid has been a popular drink for some time, and it is one of the best ways to enjoy Jägermeister.
-The taste is surprising, and the recipe is extremely easy, requiring just three ingredients: Jägermeister, coconut rum, and pineapple juice.
+The surfer on acid is a longtime favorite and one of the best ways to enjoy Jägermeister.
+The taste is tropical and invigorating, and the recipe is extremely easy, requiring just three ingredients: Jägermeister, coconut rum, and pineapple juice.
 It's perfect for happy hour and a perfect candidate for a tasty jello shot.

 02 of 12

 03 of 12

 If you need more proof that Jägermeister can work in tropical drinks, try the German vacation.
-For this recipe, Jäger stands beside a nice gold rum.
-Add to that both ginger and orgeat syrups, a touch of lemon, then a healthy dose of Peychaud's bitters.
+The liqueur is mixed with a nice gold rum.
+Add to that ginger and orgeat syrups, a touch of lemon, then a healthy dose of Peychaud's Bitters.
 The depth of flavors is quite impressive, and you'll enjoy it to the very last sip.

 05 of 12